department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 compensation: "Disability compensation" is the preferred term, but "VA disability pay" has greater SEO value and is more plain language.
 Use "VA disability compensation (pay)" on first mention, and try to work in both terms.
 Also include explanation of "monthly payments."

 competent: Define on first mention in body copy as "of legal age and sound mind."
 Include the definition in another sentence, as a parenthetical, or set off with commas.

+Comprehensive Assistance for Family Caregivers: The proper program name is Program of Comprehensive Assistance for Family Caregivers.
+Don't make the name into an acronym.

 conditions: Define on first mention as "illnesses or injuries (also known as conditions)."
 For all other mentions, "condition" or "conditions" is OK.